 The Indenture does not limit our ability to incur additional indebtedness and other obligations, including indebtedness and other obligations that rank senior to or pari passu with the notes.
-On an as adjusted basis after giving effect to this offering and the application of the net proceeds therefrom, at December 31, 2012, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately billion and the principal amount of direct short-term indebtedness of Enterprise that would be pari passu with the notes totaled approximately \$ million.
+On an as adjusted basis after giving effect to this offering and the application of the net proceeds therefrom, at September 30, 2013, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately \$ billion and the principal amount of direct short-term indebtedness of Enterprise that would be pari passu with the notes totaled approximately \$ million.
 As discussed below, the notes will also be effectively subordinated to all of our subsidiaries' and unconsolidated affiliates' existing and future indebtedness and other obligations, other than any subsidiaries that may guarantee the notes in the future.
-At December 31, 2012, indebtedness of our subsidiaries and unconsolidated affiliates totaled \$ give effect to this offering and the application of the net proceeds therefrom.
+At September 30, 2013, indebtedness of our subsidiaries and unconsolidated affiliates totaled \$ million on an as adjusted basis to give effect to this offering and the application of the net proceeds therefrom.